AutoParLLM: GNN-guided Context Generation for Zero-Shot Code Parallelization using LLMs: Experimental Results

-We use the OMP\_Serial dataset \citep{chen2023learning} to pre-train the parallelism discovery and pattern detection module of \ourtool.
 The first step is to train our parallelism detection model to identify whether a region, such as a loop, can be executed in a parallel manner.
-The OMP\_Serial dataset contains around 6k compilable C source files that are crawled from Github and well-known benchmarks like PolyBench \citep{pouchet2017polybench}, Starbench \citep{andersch2013benchmark}, BOTS \citep{duran2009barcelona}, and the NAS Parallel Benchmark \citep{jin1999openmp}.
+The OMP\_Serial dataset contains around 6k compilable C source files that are crawled from Github and well-known benchmarks like PolyBench ~\cite{pouchet2017polybench}, Starbench~\cite{andersch2013benchmark}, BOTS ~\cite{duran2009barcelona}, and the NAS Parallel Benchmark ~\cite{jin1999openmp}.
 However, since we use NAS Parallel Benchmark for evaluating the generated parallel codes, we carefully exclude all samples of NAS Parallel Benchmark from the dataset for our pre-training phase so that our model does not "see" those samples beforehand.
-After excluding those files, LLVM Intermediate Representation (LLVM IR) of source C files is generated.
-To augment the dataset and increase the size of training data, we compile programs using different LLVM optimization flags following the approach of \citet{tehranijamsaz2022learning}.
-Ultimately, we have around 10k IR files (6041 parallel, 4194 non-parallel).
+After exclusion, LLVM Intermediate Representations (LLVM IR) of source C files are generated.
+To augment the dataset and increase the size of training data, we compile programs using different LLVM optimization flags following the approach of ~\cite{tehranijamsaz2022learning}.
+Ultimately, we have around 10k IR files (6041 \texttt{parallel}, 4194 \texttt{non-parallel}).